-Greek References: ameen translated by Luke as aleethos, truly (Mark 9:1, Lke 9:27).
+Greek References: ameen translated by Luke as aleethos, truly (Mark 9:1, Luke 9:27).

 The woman was taken to the priest, and the priest put her under oath.
 She submitted to a ceremony in which she drank some water containing dust from the tabernacle floor.
-If she had committed adultery, she was be cursed with a wasting disease, but if she did not get sick, then she was proven innocent and her husband was proven wrong.
+If she had committed adultery, she was cursed with a wasting disease, but if she did not get sick, then she was proven innocent and her husband was proven wrong.

 During the ceremony, when the priest pronounced the curse, the woman was required by God to say, "Amen, Amen".
-(Num 5:22).
+(Numbers 5:22).
 That is the first occurrence of the word in scripture.
 The Lord commands it to be said by a person who is yielding herself to examination by him in his presence.

 The word is almost always used to end a solemn statement, as in the example cited earlier.
 We find the word “Amen” as the last word in several instances in the Bible.